Independent forex education Free professional tools Evidence-based broker reviews

 15-Minute 5-Minute 3:1 Scalpers (compressed ratio)

-The combination used by the majority of professional retail traders is Daily + 4-Hour for swing trading and 4-Hour + 1-Hour for active intraday trading.
-If you are just starting with multi-timeframe analysis, begin with Daily + 4-Hour.
+Common starting combinations are Daily + 4-Hour for swing trading and 4-Hour + 1-Hour for active intraday trading.
+If you are new to multi-timeframe analysis, Daily + 4-Hour is a simple combination to test.

 Common mistake: Checking too many timeframes (Monthly, Weekly, Daily, 4H, 1H, 15M, 5M) creates contradictory signals on every pair and prevents you from entering any trade.
 Fix two timeframes and ignore the rest.
 More charts does not mean more clarity — it means more noise.